sahilbishnoi26/AI-Medical-Chatbot/README.md

 ## Features
 - Upload and process medical PDFs to create a vectorized knowledge database.
-- AI chatbot powered by the **Mistral-7B-Instruct-v0.3** language model from Hugging Face.
+- AI chatbot powered by **Mistral-7B-Instruct-v0.3**, a Hugging Face language model.
-- Uses **sentence-transformers/all-MiniLM-L6-v2** for embedding the text into vectorized format.
-- Context-aware question answering strictly based on the uploaded content.
+- Context-aware question answering based strictly on the content of uploaded PDFs.
 - Easy-to-use web interface with real-time chat functionality.
 - Expandable section for viewing source documents used in the chatbot's answers.

 ## Technologies Used
 - **Streamlit**: For the user interface and app deployment.
-- **LangChain**: For chaining document processing and retrieval with the language model.
+- **LangChain**: To create chains for document processing and retrieval.
-- **Hugging Face**:
+- **Hugging Face**: For the Mistral-7B-Instruct-v0.3 model and embeddings.
-  - **Mistral-7B-Instruct-v0.3**: A lightweight, instruction-tuned language model optimized for generating concise and accurate answers.
-  - **sentence-transformers/all-MiniLM-L6-v2**: A compact embedding model for encoding text into high-dimensional vectors.
 - **FAISS**: For efficient vector search and document retrieval.
 - **PyPDFLoader**: For extracting text from PDF files.
 - **Python**: As the primary programming language.

+### Key AI Model Details
+- **Model Name**: `Mistral-7B-Instruct-v0.3`
+- **Provider**: Hugging Face
+- **Capabilities**:
+  - Supports instruction-tuned tasks for enhanced question-answering.
+  - Provides concise and context-aware responses.
+- **Embedding Model**: `sentence-transformers/all-MiniLM-L6-v2` for generating dense vector representations of text.

 ## Installation